 Checklist and Preparation for Birding in Sabah

 As most birders will already know what to prepare, this section is created to guide advanced birders new to Sabah.
 Just remember that Sabah sits near the equator and is a tropical climate area.
 It means that it can rain any time of the day, and it can also get quite humid, especially in the rainforest.
-There are both rainy and dry seasons for birding where you may want to take precautions for the rainy season that takes place from May to December.

 Most advanced or experienced birders will already know what is required for a long birding trip around Sabah.
 In terms of spotting and camera equipment, each birder has its preferences.
 However, in today’s technological advancements, mirrorless cameras and lenses are the way to go, and cities like Kota Kinabalu and Sandakan have specialised camera stores providing accessories like batteries, lenses, filters, tripods, etc. Just speak to your bird guide if you need more information.

 English is a second language in Sabah and Malaysia, while Bahasa Malaysia is the national language.
 It means that all bird guides in Sabah speak good understandable English, which is essential to birders.
 However, local slang may sound different; therefore, spelling out or speaking slowly for complicated words is always good.